Lawmakers Gird For Fight On Financial Overhaul Bill

-Senator BYRON DORGAN (Democrat, North Dakota): I don't think the Republicans are going to want to tell the American people we're going to filibuster Wall Street reform.
+BYRON DORGAN: I don't think the Republicans are going to want to tell the American people we're going to filibuster Wall Street reform.

-Senator SHERROD BROWN (Democrat, Ohio): Well, I think Republicans understand when they go home that they don't want to look like they're protecting Wall Street at the expense of Main Street, no matter where you're from.
+SHERROD BROWN: Well, I think Republicans understand when they go home that they don't want to look like they're protecting Wall Street at the expense of Main Street, no matter where you're from.
 And I think Republicans will vote for some of these pro-consumer issues.

 CORNISH: Democrats Byron Dorgan of North Dakota and Sherrod Brown of Ohio.
 They echo sentiments from the White House and consumer advocacy groups such as Americans United for Change.
 Americans United is already testing out the Main Street versus Wall Street message this week in some not-so-subtle ads on cable TV.
 The ads say Wall Street is squealing like a pig over reform.

-Senator JOHN CORNYN (Republican, Texas): I have no problem going to the mat opposing a permanent TARP.
+JOHN CORNYN: I have no problem going to the mat opposing a permanent TARP.